aiidateam/aiida-core/docs/source/tutorial/basic.rst

 **************

 Welcome to the AiiDA tutorial!
-The goal of this tutorial is to give you a basic idea of the tools that AiiDA provides for executing typical scientific workflows.
+The goal of this tutorial is to give you a basic idea of how AiiDA helps you in executing data-driven workflows.
-At the end of this tutorial you will be able to:
+At the end of this tutorial you will know how to:

-* Initialize a data node and store it in the database.
+* Store data in the database and subsequently retrieve it.
-* Decorate a Python function to add it to the provenance.
+* Decorate a Python function such that its inputs and outputs are automatically tracked.
-* Set up and run processes, as well as submit them to the daemon.
-* Monitor the status of processes.
+* Run and monitor the status of processes.
-* Explore and visualize the provenance.
+* Explore and visualize the provenance graph.

 .. important::